Travel security plans will make you safer while abroad.

 - Check the US State Department website for international travel warnings.

-- Obtain the critical address and phone number contacts at home and abroad.
+- Obtain the critical address and phone number of contacts at home and abroad.

 - Identify emergency medical treatment centers in major cities.